On the fist day of Christmas, my true love and I decided to gift one another for twelve days.

-On the fifth day of Christmas, my true love gave to me, five golden rings.
+On the fifth day of Christmas, I received five golden rings.

-“This needs to stop,” I said.
+“This needs to stop,” I demanded.
 “You’re not even following the song right.”

-“No, but that’s not the point,” I said, trying to be heard over the loud barking.
+“That’s not the point,” I said over a cacophony of barking.
 “No more animals, period!”

-She opened her six-dollar Amazon gift card and left the room, with the pugs following.
-Our house had been turned into an animal sanctuary straight from Dr. Doolittle.
-I dreaded what awaited me for the remaining days.
+She left the room with the dogs dutifully following.
+Our house had been turned into an animal sanctuary from hell, and I dreaded what awaited me for the remaining days.

 On the seventh day of Christmas, my true love wasn’t there.

-All the animals were gone too.
-She had packed a bag and taken the animals with her.
-I called her cell phone, but it went straight to voicemail.
-I pleaded with her to return.
+She had packed a bag and taken all the animals with her.
+Calls to her cell phone went straight to voicemail.
+I left her a message, pleading with her to come home.

 “But, sir,” the freckled-faced British boy in the front said, “This is our home now.”

 Irritated, I stepped forward.
-“If I’m not mistaken, you’re a bit early.
-The drummers drumming come on the twelfth day.
-We can discuss this then.”
+“If I’m not mistaken, twelve drummers drumming is on the twelfth day.
+This is the seventh.
+Goodbye!”

 “I’m taking a drive,” she said.
 “I need to clear my head.”